Redislabs-Solution-Architects/redis-client-side-caching-csc-jedis-demo/README.md

 ## Key Components

-- **Jedis:** A popular Redis client for Java that provides a straightforward API for interacting with Redis.
+- **Jedis**: A popular Redis client for Java that provides a straightforward API for interacting with Redis.
-- **Guava Client-Side Cache:** A local cache implemented using Google's Guava library, improving performance by reducing the need for frequent network calls to Redis.
+- **Client-Side Cache**: Implemented using Jedis’ built-in client-side caching, improving performance by reducing the need for frequent network calls to Redis.
-- **SLF4J and Log4j:** Used for logging performance metrics and application flow.
+- **SLF4J and Log4j**: Used for logging performance metrics and application flow.

 ## Performance Benchmarking

 The application measures the latency for Redis commands in two scenarios:

-1. **Direct Redis Access:** Commands are executed directly against the Redis server.
+- **Direct Redis Access**: Commands are executed directly against the Redis server.
-2. **Client-Side Cache Access:** Commands are served from the local cache when possible, reducing latency.
+- **Client-Side Cache Access**: Commands are served from the local cache when possible, reducing latency.

 ### Example Latency Improvement